Welcome to today's edition of the Rush 24-7 podcast.

 That's good for us.

-The Democrats can either let it happen and let Bush get at his applause line for the uh vote in the State of the Union tomorrow night, or they can delay it and try to prevent Bush getting the applause line.
+The Democrats can either let it happen and let Bush get at his applause line for the vote in the State of the Union tomorrow night, or they can delay it and try to prevent Bush getting the applause line.

 But he's going to be confirmed.

-And the Democrats want to keep this story alive, if they want to keep Ted Kennedy and John Kerry front and center, making absolute asses of themselves, then by all means, it's time to employ the cardinal rule.
+If they want to keep Ted Kennedy and John Kerry front and center, making absolute asses of themselves, then by all means, it's time to employ the cardinal rule.

 When somebody wants to be an idiot, you get out of the way and let them.

-Be back in just a second.
+We'll be back in just a second.

 Don't go away, folks.

-Say, Coco at the website, I got an idea.
+Say, Coco, at the website, I got an idea.

-Uh I I think what with the the tragic uh wounding of ABC reporter and anchor Bob Woodruff and his cameramen.
+I think what with the tragic wounding of ABC reporter and anchor Bob Woodruff and his cameramen, and there have been other journalists who have been kidnapped, right?

 Italian journalists kidnapped, threatened to be killed.